08/04/2023

 Always make sure you keep a copy of this notice of an injury – whether it’s a form, email message or recording.
 Make a photocopy or take a photograph of this documentation so you and your attorney have it.
 Keep it in a safe place and make backup copies so you don’t lose it.

 If you’re unsure about how or who to report an injury top at your workplace, consult your employee handbook.
 Most companies have formal systems in place for dealing with workers’ compensation injury reports.
 Telling a coworker you were injured will probably not count as notifying your employer.
-But telling your supervisor or a dispatcher you were hurt on the job likely satisfies the legal requirement.
-If you’re unsure who to tell about your injury, ask your boss or someone in human resources.
-A board certified workers’ compensation attorney can also help.

 Explore more in: